tier4/AWSIM/docs/UserGuide/ProjectGuide/Components/NPCs/Pedestrian/index.md

 ## NPCPedestrian (script)
 ![](script.png)

-The script takes the `Rightbody` and `Animator` components and combines them in such a way that the actual animation depends on the movement of `Rightbody`.
+The script takes the `Rigidbody` and `Animator` components and combines them in such a way that the actual animation depends on the movement of `Rigidbody`.
 It provides an inputs that allows the pedestrian to move - change his position and orientation.
 In addition, the `ReferencePoint` point is used to ensure that the pedestrian follows the ground plane correctly.

 #### Elements configurable from the editor level
  - `Ray Cast Max Distance` - ray-cast max distance for locating the ground.